 I couldn’t find any promos when I ordered, so I paid full price for my set of cards.
 However, there is currently an offer for 50% off cards when you use the code MERRYCARDS50.
 Cards are sold in sets of 25 and are 75 cents each, making the pack $18.75.
 Shipping is free which is such a relief!
 I honestly hate paying the inflated Shutterfly/Tiny Prints charges, so this makes me very happy.
 I was quoted 8-12 business days for the free shipping options (there are also expedited options, 4-6 business days for $13 or 5-7 business days for $7).
 I ordered late on October 27th, I got confirmation the order shipped 3 days later and they arrived on my doorstep via UPS Ground exactly 1 week from my order date.
 So they completely exceeded my expectations on the arrival date!

 Pros: no company mark on the card, can resize photo boxes on back (what about front?), very affordable 75 cents per card

 Cons: software is clunky, limited options for designs & embellishments, only a single paper option, no trim options (e.g. square corners only), promised shipping option was slow (but they exceeded expectations!)

 Quality: I am really happy with the quality of the cards.
 The paper had a slight pearlescent sheen and was a thick quality card stock.
-The only knock is a I really like a more textured paper, and they use a smooth card stock with no other options to choose from.
+The only knock is that they use a smooth card stock with no other options to choose from and I prefer a little more texture.
 Color rendition was very good as well.
 I felt that out of the 3 companies, the color rendition was my favorite.